lzou13/baselineWavelet_python/README.md

 * ...
 * return array(wCoefs),array(backgr),array(corrected)

-where Spectrum_data is a one_dimensional data representing spectrum And this function returns three numpy arrays
+where Spectrum_data is a one_dimensional data representing spectrum.

+And this function returns three numpy arrays
 1. wavelet coeffecients
 2. baseline